Chromosome 9p Deletion syndrome

 What is Chromosome 9p Deletion syndrome?

-This rare disease is a genetic syndrome caused by deleted and missing copies of DNA on chromosome 9.
+Chromosome 9p Deletion syndrome is a rare genetic syndrome caused by deleted and missing copies of DNA on chromosome 9.

-The main symptoms of the syndrome include intellectual disability and a number of unique facial features.
+The main symptoms of the syndrome include intellectual disability and several unique facial features.

 This syndrome is also known as: